opencontainers/image-spec/config.md

 - **created** *string*, OPTIONAL

-  An ISO-8601 formatted combined date and time at which the image was created.
+  The date and time at which the image was created, expressed in Internet Date/Time Format ([RFC-3339](https://tools.ietf.org/html/rfc3339#section-5.6)).

 - **author** *string*, OPTIONAL